center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 `POST /api/techniques`

 This endpoint creates a new technique object.
+If stix.id is set, creates a new version of an existing technique.

 > Body parameter